The Governance Gap in Agentic AI

 An AI action is valid only if responsibility and accountability for its outcome remain human.

-If you cannot identify a human who is responsible for the outcome, the delegation has failed and should be treated as a design error.
-Either the intent was not properly specified, the authority was not properly scoped, or the governance is missing.
-This test does not prevent AI from acting.
-It ensures that when AI acts, someone is answerable.
+If you cannot identify a person who is responsible for the outcome, the delegation has failed and should be treated as a design error.
+This test does not prevent AI from acting but it ensures that when AI acts, someone is answerable.

 Conclusion: From Autonomy to Delegation

-The framework described here is implemented in a working prototype.
-The financial product eligibility demo shows this architecture running: an LLM interprets a natural language request, a jurisdiction-aware conceptual schema routes the decision, and a delegate produces a full audit trail for every outcome.
-The Indeterminate status, where required fields are missing and the system surfaces the gap rather than guessing, is where the governance layer becomes most visible.
-The next step is extending the architecture to more complex scenarios: competing intents over the same schema, and multi-delegate coordination.
-That is where the separation of schema, intent, and execution stops being a design preference and starts being a practical necessity.
+The architecture described here has been implemented in a working prototype.
+The financial product eligibility demo shows the pattern in practice: an LLM interprets a natural language request, a jurisdiction-aware conceptual schema routes the decision, and a delegate produces an audit trail for the outcome.
+The indeterminate case, where required fields are missing and the system surfaces the gap rather than guessing, makes the governance layer easiest to see.

-If you are building AI systems that will face regulatory scrutiny, high-stakes decisions, or the need to explain outcomes to people who were not in the room when the system was designed, the delegate framing is worth adopting.
-Not because it limits what AI can do, but because it makes what AI does defensible.
+If you are building AI systems that will face regulatory scrutiny, high-stakes decisions, or the need to explain outcomes to people who were not in the room when the system was designed, the delegate framing is worth considering; not because it limits what AI can do, but because it makes what AI does easier to justify, audit, and revise.

 G. Sawatzky works at the intersection of formal conceptual modeling and AI systems.
 For foundational definitions of knowledge, information, and semantics, see the companion article What I Mean by Knowledge, Information, and Semantics.